18F/handbook/docs/policies/conduct-behavior.md

 ## <a name="general-guideline"></a>General Guidelines

 Successful operation of CivicActions requires that all of us be respectful of, and open with, one another.
 This is a community of trust and it needs straight-forward, non-critical dialogue to accomplish its goals.
-There’s little that can’t be resolved with honest appraisal and an attitude of cooperation.
-We don’t compete here, and we try really hard to avoid back-biting and complaining.
+There's little that can't be resolved with honest appraisal and an attitude of cooperation.
+We don't compete here, and we try really hard to avoid back-biting and complaining.

-That’s not to say we don’t annoy or otherwise drive each other a little nuts occasionally.
+That's not to say we don't annoy or otherwise drive each other a little nuts occasionally.
 It happens.
-If an issue is not easily resolved, there is a “Complaint Resolution Policy” in “Required Stuff” below.
+If an issue is not easily resolved, there is a "Complaint Resolution Policy" in "Required Stuff" below.

 ## <a name="confident"></a>Confidentiality

 This paragraph is simply intended to alert employees to the need for discretion and is not intended to inhibit normal business communications.
-For further information, refer to the “Confidential Information and Inventions Agreement” you signed when you were hired.
+For further information, refer to the "Confidential Information and Inventions Agreement" you signed when you were hired.

 ## <a name="outside-activity"></a>Outside Activities